-When it comes to psychoactive cannabis, people have historically sought out female plants, often discarding the male plants.
+When it comes to psychoactive cannabis, people have historically sought out female plants, often discarding male plants.
 Not only would male plants pollinate any nearby female plants in the vicinity (with the effect of producing seed rather than flower, which is not ideal unless you’re breeding), but they would also take up valuable time and space in small grow operations.

-- Male Cannabis Plants Are Essential
+Benefits of Male Cannabis Plants

-Some people have taken advantage of this self-pollinating aspect to retain the characteristics of a specific female plant, but this also means that future plants will be prone to hermaphroditism, which will eventually turn into a weakened gene pool due to inbreeding.
-Keeping good male plants can keep the cannabis plant alive for generations to come.
+Some people have taken advantage of this self-pollinating aspect to retain the characteristics of a specific female plant, but this also means that future plants will be prone to hermaphroditism, which will eventually become a weakened gene pool from inbreeding.

 Male leaves also tend to contain more cannabinoids than their flowers (the opposite is the case with female plants).
-This means that, yes, males produce their own resin glands, and can be used to make limited amounts of hashish when harvested in large amounts.
+This means that, yes, males produce their own resin glands, and can be used to make limited amounts of hashish when harvested in large quantities.

 Download Our 7 Page Guide to Growing Cannabis